Updated lineup for WWE Royal Rumble

 –Undisputed WWE Universal Championship Match: Roman Reigns (C) vs. Kevin Owens

-–Women’s Royal Rumble Match: Liv Morgan, Candice LeRae, Rhea Ripley, 27 more TBA
+–Women’s Royal Rumble Match: Liv Morgan, Candice LeRae, Rhea Ripley, Raquel Rodriguez, 26 more TBA

-–Men’s Royal Rumble Match: Kofi Kingston, Seth Rollins, Austin Theory, Bobby Lashley, Ricochet, 25 more TBA
+–Men’s Royal Rumble Match: Kofi Kingston, Seth Rollins, Austin Theory, Bobby Lashley, Ricochet, GUNTHER, Rey Mysterio, Baron Corbin, Santos Escobar, Cody Rhodes, Omos, 19 more TBA